Sarohia94/Project-2-History-Quiz/README.md

 Google Fonts were used as below:

-* Rubik Distressed is used for the heading.
+* Rubik Distressed is used for the title, as I liked the distressed look.
+I think this fits the aesthetic associated with modern warfare.

 * Noto Serif Khojki is used for the body of the text.
 It is a sans-serif font.
+This provides a nice clean look for the core body of the text for easy readability and it juxtaposes well against the title text.

 ### Imagery